gunharth/laravel-lightspeed-api/README.md

 $productInfo = ShopApi::products()->get(1);
 ```

-Consult the [Lightspeed API docs](http://developers.lightspeedhq.com/retail/introduction/introduction/) for all of the API options.
+Consult the [Lightspeed eCom API docs](http://developers.lightspeedhq.com/ecom/introduction/introduction/) for all of the API options.

 ## Installation